LNSOTOM/fvc_composition/README.md

 Mapping fractional vegetation cover in UAS RGB and multispectral imagery in semi-arid Australian ecosystems using CNN-based semantic segmentation

 ## Acknowledgments
-The RGB (1 cm) and multispectral (5 cm) orthomosaics at step A in workflow can be found:
+The RGB (1 cm) and multispectral (5 cm) orthomosaics at phase A in workflow can be found:

 TERN Landscapes, TERN Surveillance Monitoring, Stenson, M., Sparrow, B., & Lucieer, A. (2022).
 Drone RGB and Multispectral Imagery from TERN plots across Australia.
 Version 1.
 Terrestrial Ecosystem Research Network.
 Dataset.